Telemedicine is no longer a buzzword in the healthcare industry. Even before the coronavirus pandemic, the telemedicine industry was booming.

 When it comes to servers, you can choose either a dedicated server or a cloud server.
 A dedicated server is a separate physical machine that you rent.
 A cloud server is a virtual server that consists of virtual storage on different physical servers.

-Choosing HIPAA compliant Cloud servers is advisable for telemedicine since you’ll be able to scale your storage quickly, and they’re just easier to set up.
+Choosing HIPAA compliant hosting servers is advisable for telemedicine since you’ll be able to scale your storage quickly, and they’re just easier to set up.
 For highly sensitive information, you can have an additional dedicated server or buy your own hardware.

 3. UI/UX Implementation

 One of the biggest technical challenges for your software engineering team is going to be that of achieving great UI/UX implementation, as one part of the app will be for doctors and the other for patients, like we’ve discussed earlier.